Connect with us

 When I finally had my first hard-earned PC at around 16 years old, we finally installed internet connection at home and hallelujah!!!
 I discovered various online electronic music stations and I became a bit obsessed for a period of time with the French radio station FG.
 Then I discovered Beatport and Juno and this is when I’ve seen a whole new musical world in-front of me, a world that I was so much wanted to explore!!
 Although, back in my suburban hometown it was all about commercial music and Greek pop/folk music too, there was almost nothing related to the underground electronic dance music except from these few radio shows and some infamous small parties now and then.

 I got involved with local commercial radio stations and I first started as a radio DJ around the age of 14/15 years old.
 A bit later, I got my first gigs at local bars and clubs playing commercial music and if I was lucky some commercial dance/house music.
 There were no venues that played strictly electronic dance music in the area, and the one venue that I remember at that time called ‘Sugar’, they had to shut it down, because of illegal drugs consumption.
 Not a great place anyway for a kid in my age!
 I am glad that I was never a part of a drugs culture and this is something that makes me a bit proud when thinking of it!
-I am here for the music and the candies!

 A couple of years later and together with my best friends back then, we formed a team and started running our own parties in my hometown Serres, firstly house parties, then some illegal raves and then in various local venues.
 We had no budget at all, but after school we would run around the local shops and ask for sponsors.
 We would offer a placement in our event poster and flyer for 100€!
 I remember in one party, I was wearing a T-shirt with ‘Pammi Pasqual’ written on the back of it and ‘Souvlaki Taverna – Sotos’ written on the front, haha, that was so funny!
 Next party, we had a ‘Gym’ as main sponsor instead!
 That was much needed, after all that souvlaki I guess!!
 For those who don’t know what souvlaki is, let’s call it a Greek Style kebab/shish.
 You get the picture.
 Anyway, with these kind of sponsorships we would secure a budget for PA system rentals, lighting, merchandising, radio advertisement and even professional dancers for our shows!
 We started our first parties as ‘Unknown Group’, literally unknown.
 We introduced the Tecktonic dance fad to our small town.
 Tectonic, oh my god!
 That was hilarious, I remember a group of 10 youngsters, practicing the dance moves in a gym before one of our first shows.
 They were dancing like mad in that style and myself as the maestro of some lunatics, I was playing the Electo-House beats on a compact CD player.